lifaon74/traits/src/documentation/motivation.md

 ## 🎯 Motivation

+Javascript is a really flexible language: it uses `prototype` for inheritance giving us a very powerful tool to build complex objects and classes.

+However, it suffers from 2 importants issues:

-Javascript is a really flexible language: classes inheritance works with prototypes which allows us to do practically everything in OO, but working directly with the `prototype` is usually hazardous, hard to read and understand, very verbose, and is not an easy task when you want to create a proper class (at least for new js developers).
+- working directly with the `prototype` is usually hazardous, hard to read and understand, very verbose, and not an easy task.
+To simplify all of this, classes were introduced with ES6.

-There came ES6, which introduced classes and helped a lot to manage the constructor, properties, methods and inheritance.
   It's a far better, easier, and more legible way to work that the previous `prototype` approach.
+But:

-Sadly ES6 classes doesn't permit multi inheritance, nor sharing identical methods accros many classes.
+- ES6 classes doesn't permit multi inheritance, nor sharing identical methods accros many classes.

+So we have now, an elegant but limited solution.

-In some cases (mostly when you build a library for other developers), multi inheritance is required.
+In some cases (mostly when you build a library for other developers), multi inheritance is a must.
-For this, two common workaround exist:
+For this, two common workarounds exist:

 - `Mixins` are classes with some internal state, constructor, etc... => and you copy their properties on your child classes
   - limits: